Synthetixio/SIPs/content/sccp/sccp-151.md

 - Trade stables into LUSD (on 1inch)
 - Trade LUSD to sUSD (with LUSD wrappr at 0 fee)
 - Trade sUSD to sETH (with SNX Atomic contract at 25 bp fee)
-- Trade sETH to ETH (unwrappring ETH at 0 fee)
+- Trade sETH to ETH (unwrapping ETH at 0 fee)

 ## Copyright